 How to use the roll out in your program:

-I use this exercise as part of the warm up to training sessions or I program them as part of the trunk training sessions which is done on a separate day.
-I recommend you start with 3 sets of 4 reps and progress to 3 sets of 6.
+We use this exercise as part of the warm up or we program them as part of a trunk training session which is done on a separate day.
+It is recommend you start with 3 sets of 4 reps and progress to 3 sets of 6.

-When you feel that you are ready I would discourage adding more reps or sets in order to progress.
-I would recommend you try to increase the contraction and control of the trunk by trying harder variants instead.
+When you feel that you are ready to progress I would encourage adding a few more reps or sets.
+However, I would not recommend adding too many reps or sets as this my decrease the quality of movement and form.
+This is easily done when were fatigued.
+You could also try to increase the contraction and control of the trunk by trying harder variants and progressing the movement instead.